Searching for details:

 Developments in 2016

 By the middle of 2016, the Russian scenario for lunar expeditions based on four Angara-5V rockets was deemed too risky and unreliable.
-Instead, Russia's strategic plans for human exploration of deep space defaulted back to a hypothetical super rocket.
+Instead, Russia's strategic plans for human exploration of deep space defaulted back to a much larger super-heavy rocket.

-The path to the development of superheavy launcher was built into the Federal Space Program from 2016 to 2025 and it was apparently endorsed by a government document signed by the Russian Prime Minister Dmitry Medvedev.
+The path to the development of a super-heavy launcher was built into the 2016-2025 Federal Space Program, and it was apparently endorsed with a government document signed by the Russian Prime Minister Dmitry Medvedev.
+By the end of 2016, there were some rumors inside the industry that the Russian president Vladimir Putin would officially endorse the costly project as early as January 2017.

 Next chapter: Angara-A5V rocket